-The Department of Homeland Security's (DHS) Enhanced Cybersecurity Services (ECS) program is an intrusion prevention capability that is available to U.S. -based entities and State, Local, Tribal, and Territorial (SLTT) organizations.
-DHS partners with service providers that build and maintain classified systems capable of protecting ECS customer networks against unauthorized access, exploitation, and data exfiltration.
-ECS follows a managed security service model whereby DHS shares sensitive and classified cyber threat information with accredited ECS commercial service providers.
-These commercial service providers in turn use that information to detect and block malicious traffic from entering or exiting customer networks.
-ECS is meant to augment, not replace, an ECS customer's existing cybersecurity capability.
+The Cybersecurity and Infrastructure Security Agency's (CISA) Enhanced Cybersecurity Services (ECS) program is an intrusion detection, prevention, and analysis capability that is available to all U.S. -based entities.
+CISA partners with accredited service providers who build and maintain classified systems capable of protecting ECS customer networks against malicious activity.
+ECS follows a managed security service model whereby CISA shares sensitive and classified U.S. Government cyber threat information with ECS service providers.
+These service providers use that information to detect and/or block malicious traffic from entering customer networks.
+ECS is meant to augment, not replace, an ECS customer's existing cybersecurity capabilities.

 Benefits of ECS

-- ECS is a fast way to protect your organization using government information.
+- ECS is an efficient and timely solution to protect an organization using U.S. Government information.

 - ECS is the only cybersecurity capability on the commercial market that uses sensitive and classified cyber threat information to protect networks.

-- ECS is a cost effective way to further enhance your network protections.
+- ECS is a cost-effective solution to enhance an organization's network protections.

-- With ECS, your organization will benefit from the protections associated with sensitive/classified NCCIC- sourced intelligence.
+- With ECS, your organization will benefit from the protections associated with sensitive and classified CISA- sourced intelligence.

 - State and Local organizations may be eligible to apply for FEMA Homeland Security Grant Program funds (through their respective state grant administrative agencies), in order to pay for ECS.

-The ECS program continues to consider additional service offerings that can use government-vetted cyber threat indicators to enhance the protection of U.S.-based organizations.
+CISA continues to consider additional service offerings that can use U.S. Government-vetted cyber threat information to enhance the protection of U.S.-based organizations.

 The ECS program embeds privacy protections into all of its operations.
-ECS does not monitor any private networks or collect any communications, directly or by proxy.
-DHS uses the Fair Information Practice Principles (FIPPs) to assess and mitigate impacts on an individual’s privacy.
-DHS has conducted and published a Privacy Impact Assessment (PIA) for the ECS program.
+CISA does not monitor any private networks or collect any communications, directly or by proxy.
+CISA uses the Fair Information Practice Principles (FIPPs) to assess and mitigate impacts on an individual’s privacy.
+CISA has conducted and published a Privacy Impact Assessment (PIA) for the ECS program.
 To read more about the FIPPs, the ECS PIA, and related cyber programs, visit DHS's Cybersecurity and Privacy page.

 Eligibility & Enrollment

-All U.S.-based public and private entities, including state and local governments, are eligible to enroll in ECS.
+All U.S.-based entities are eligible to enroll in ECS.
 Program participation is voluntary and designed to protect government intelligence, corporate information security, and the privacy of participants.
 U.S.-based entities interested in participating or learning more about service-level options and agreements should contact an ECS service provider directly.
 One provider is accredited to offer ECS:

-For general program information, contact ECS_Program@hq.dhs.gov.
-For specific information about enrollment, pricing, or service options, please contact the ECS commercial service providers listed above.
+For general program information, contact ECS_Program@cisa.dhs.gov.
+For specific information about enrollment, pricing, or service options, please contact the ECS service provider listed above.